Blue And Pink Celestial Self Care CTA Instagram Post-1

 Nonetheless, in common with other public sector organisations, they have a duty to ensure that buildings under their control comply with appropriate statutory, regulatory and guidance standards.
 Since the 2008 economic downturn in the UK, funding levels have continued to be cut via central government and local authorities are increasingly reliant on local taxes for revenue.
 Legionella management vies with several other compliance areas and isn’t always seen as one of the higher priorities.

-How common is legionnaires disease?
+How common is Legionnaires Disease?

 Legionnaires' disease risks outside of those directly involved in water hygiene management or compliance, are often not a visible concern on any level.
-This in itself is problematic, however with widespread awareness [at relatively low cost] these concerns can be mitigated.
+This in itself is problematic, however with widespread awareness [at a relatively low cost] these concerns can be mitigated.

 Water Hygiene Compliance in local authority buildings

-As with any large scale organisations owning/managing multiple properties, of differing types and scale, with varying occupant vulnerabilities and with a slew of different types of technical water systems that are often spread across wide geographical areas, it’s no wonder compliance levels remain variable.
+As with any large-scale organisations owning/managing multiple properties, of differing types and scale, with varying occupant vulnerabilities and with a slew of different types of technical water systems that are often spread across wide geographical areas, it’s no wonder compliance levels remain variable.

 Local Authorities & Legionella Risk